Conditions Inflammation of the inner lining of the heart (endocarditis)

 How common is endocarditis?

-In developed countries, it is estimated that between 3 and 10 people in every 100,000 develop the infective form of endocarditis each year.
+Endocarditis is rare.
+Every year in developed countries, it is estimated that between 3 and 10 people in every 100,000 develop endocarditis due to infection with a pathogen.
 Men are twice as likely as women to be affected.

 What is the outlook for someone with endocarditis?